 By accepting transactions through the Payment Services, you agree to process returns of and provide refunds and adjustments for, your goods or services through your Square Account in accordance with the Payment Terms, the Network Rules and any applicable APM Provider requirements.
 Network Rules require that you disclose your return or cancellation policy to customers at the time of purchase.
-The amount of the refund/adjustment must include any associated Taxes required to be refunded and cannot exceed the amount shown as the total on the original sales data except by the exact amount required to reimburse the customer for postage that the customer paid to return merchandise.
+The amount of the refund/adjustment must include any associated Taxes required to be refunded and cannot exceed the amount shown as the total on the original sales data.
 If your refund policy prohibits returns or is unsatisfactory to the customer, you may still receive a Chargeback relating to such sales.
 You can process a refund through your Square Account up to one hundred twenty (120) days from the day you accepted the payment.
-If your available Balance is insufficient to cover the refund, Square Europe will withdraw up to the requested refund amount (the sale amount minus the initial transaction fee) from a payment instrument registered with your Square Account or any connected Square Account and credit it back into your customer’s Card.
-When you process a refund, the Fees are not refunded by Square Europe, so the full purchase amount is always returned to your customer.
+If your available Balance is insufficient to cover the refund, Square Europe will withdraw up to the requested refund amount from a payment instrument registered with your Square Account or any connected Square Account and credit it back into your customer’s Card.
+When you process a refund, the Fees are not refunded by Square Europe.
+The full purchase amount is always returned to your customer.
 You must issue customer refunds to the payment method (and where applicable, card account) used to make the original purchase and only in the original amount of the corresponding charge for which you are submitting the refund.
 You may not submit a refund when there is no corresponding purchase on a card.
 Subject to applicable law, you may not give cash refunds to customers for goods or services they purchase using transactions accepted through the Payment Services.
 Square Europe has no obligation to accept any returns of any of your goods or services on your behalf.

 34. Additional Indemnity